US officials link Iran to emails meant to intimidate voters

 “We cannot allow voter intimidation or interference efforts, either foreign or domestic, to silence voters’ voices and take away that right,” the they said in a statement.

+Asked about the emails during an online forum earlier Wednesday, Pennsylvania Secretary of State Kathy Boockvar said she lacked specific information.
+“I am aware that they were sent to voters in multiple swing states and we are working closely with the attorney general on these types of things and others,” she said.

-While state-backed Russian hackers are known to have infiltrated U.S. election infrastructure in 2016, there is no evidence that Iran has ever done so.
-It was also not clear how officials were able to identify Iran so quickly.
+While state-backed Russian hackers are known to have infiltrated U.S. election infrastructure in 2016, there is no evidence that Iran has ever done so, and it was not clear how officials were able to identify Iran so quickly.

 The operation represented something of a departure in cyber-ops for Iran, which sought for the first time on record to undermine voter confidence.
 Iran’s previous operations have been mostly propaganda and espionage.